VIDEOS

 Comunidades y cultura recuperadas.
 Un proyecto de Discovery Channel llamado Prosperidad social.

-In June 2009, due to clashes between illegal armed groups, residents of the KM 28, Chilvicito, and Pindales villages along the Pasto-Tumaco Road were forced to flee to urban centres without the necessary tools to survive in unfamiliar environments.
+In June 2009, violent clashes between illegal armed groups forced residents of KM 28, Chilvicito, and Pindales—villages along Colombia’s Pasto-Tumaco Road—to flee to urban centers, leaving them displaced and without the resources to navigate unfamiliar environments.

 Read More